Droughts & floods

-The department plays a vital role in managing, allocating and protecting the water resources of NSW, especially important during times of low flows and drought.
+The department plays a vital role in managing, allocating and protecting the water resources of NSW.
+This is especially important during extreme events such as droughts or poor water quality events.

 The department works in partnership with local water utilities in regional NSW to manage town water supplies during drought.

 The Minister may also restrict the use of surface or groundwater (by order under section 324 of the Water Management Act 2000) to cope with a water shortage or threat to public health or safety.

 For the latest information visit our Drought update page.